jcchoiling/offsite-test/weblog/README.md

 ## Getting Start
+After running the setup.sh, we need to source the ~/.bashrc file in order to activate the environment variables

+       # execute Spark Job through spark-submit
+       source ~/.bashrc

 After finished setting up the environment.
 Please execute run.sh to review the results.
-Unzip the two files before executing the job

        # execute Spark Job through spark-submit
        bash run.sh